morrisseyt/SRGenerator/README.md

 * Provides a color-coded summary table of layer 3 traffic recorded in the file including: source IP, destination IP, and number of packets sent in each conversation
 * Detects and alerts to potential SSH brute-force traffic (source port 22)
 * Detects and alerts to potential FTP brute-force traffic (source port 21)
 * Detects and alerts to port scanning activity on a single host
 * Detects and alerts to network scanning activity on multiple hosts
 * Generates and prints a Snort rule for each instance described above
 * Outputs a .rules file of the recommended rules for easy implementation and use with Snort
+* Error-checking

 # Tech